josebarbamontoya/pu_dating/reltime-ja_tutorial/README.md

 ## 4. Assessing the impact of phylogenetic uncertainty on time estimates

 We made an additional RelTime-SA analysis, we used the timetree topology inferred in the original study.
 ML Branch lengths were calculated using the GTR+Γ5 model.
 The same calibrations as for the RelTime-JA analyses were used.
 We assessed the performance of the RelTime-JA method by comparing the node times with the RelTime-SA timetree node times.
-RelTime-JA generated very similar time node ages to RelTime-SA (fig. 1), because phylogenetic uncertainty was small for this dataset.
-RelTime-JA generated just 7% wider CIs than the CIs from RelTime-SA, due to a limited impact of phylogenetic uncertainty the CIs.
-RelTime-JA generated an identical timetree topology to the published timetree (fig. 1a-b).
-The average bootstrap support value for RelTime-JA timetree was 100%...
+RelTime-JA generated very similar time node ages to RelTime-SA (fig. 1a), because phylogenetic uncertainty was small for this dataset.
+RelTime-JA generated just 7% wider CIs than RelTime-SA due to a limited impact of phylogenetic uncertainty on time estimates.
+RelTime-JA generated an identical timetree topology to the published timetree (fig. 1b-c).
+The average bootstrap support value for RelTime-JA timetree was 100%.

 <p align="center">
   <img width="1000" height="300" src="fig1_edited.png">